Gratitude is like a muscle that can be exercised. It takes time to build.

 Make some new music memories while exercising together.
 What’s on your playlist?

-Gratitude With Your Relationship
+Gratitude in Your Relationships

 The following six tasks in the gratitude challenge will put a smile on your face and make you feel grateful for all the incredible people in your life.